MicroTrendsLtd/EasyPipes/README.md

 - MessageReceived: Event raised when a full message arrives (MessageEventArgs.Message.Body)

 **Contributing**
+- Definitely could be good to add support for other frameworks and open up more features, or port it to .net8 etc.
+- also 2 way IO could be fun
 1. Fork the repository
 2. Create a feature branch (git checkout -b feature/YourFeature)
 3. Commit your changes (git commit -m "Add YourFeature")